Man charged in Florida 'stand your ground' killing. But why not with murder?

-Attorneys for the family of the Florida father who was killed last month during an argument over a handicap parking space thanked state prosecutors Monday for deciding to file a manslaughter charge against the gunman, Michael Drejka.
+Attorneys for the family of the Florida father who died last month following an argument over a handicap parking space thanked state prosecutors Monday for filing a manslaughter charge against the gunman, Michael Drejka — less than a month after the killing.

 "We are very appreciative that the state moved fast in this case," Kelly McCabe, an attorney for the family of Markeis McGlockton, said at a news conference in which they supported the charge — a felony that carries up to 30 years in prison.

-But while attorneys for the family of McGlockton have also decried his death as a "cold-blooded murder," Pinellas County State Attorney Bernie McCabe told NBC News that he went with manslaughter after investigators and lawyers interviewed witnesses and studied the surveillance footage from the deadly July 19 dispute.
+But while attorneys for the family of McGlockton have also decried his fatal shooting as a "cold-blooded murder," Pinellas County State Attorney Bernie McCabe told NBC News that he went with manslaughter after investigators and lawyers interviewed witnesses and studied the surveillance footage from the deadly July 19 dispute.

 "I went through it all and made the legal decision that that is the charge that we could prove," McCabe added.